 9 Accounting Lesson Plans for Middle School, High School, and Business Ed

-Are you in need of some fresh accounting lesson plans for middle or high school?
+Do you need fresh accounting lesson plans for middle or high school?

 I'll be the first to admit that accounting is not my favorite subject.
 And I'm sure that's true for a lot of your students, too.